Fact Check: Indisputable Connections Between Donald Trump And Russian Alfa Bank [Opinion]

 Whether the Alfa Bank is being framed by a hacker remains to be seen.
 That question is now in the hands of the FBI.

 It is possible that the Alfa Bank was framed by a hacker to make it appear as if their servers were communicating with the Trump Organization.
 But it is demonstrably false to say there are no connections between the Trump Organization and the Russian bank known as Alfa Bank.
-There are some undisputable connections between the two entities that go back many years.
+There are some indisputable connections between the two entities that go back many years.

 As the Globe and Mail reports, the significance of yesterday’s revelation that the president is being investigated by the FBI “is impossible to overstate.”
 At worst, it could signal the beginning of the end of the chaotic Trump presidency.
 At best, an investigation means that the Trump Administration will have the Trump-Russia cloud hanging over them for some time, if not permanently.